06.05, Katowice AWS Summit Poland

 At the center of each region, there’s an EC2 instance that, by design, occasionally maxes out on the CPU.
 When such happens, a member of the operations team runs a set of checks to determine whether the instance is reachable; if it is not, it gets restarted.
 Once restarted and back online, which takes a few minutes, the same round of checks recommences.

 More often than not, this proves sufficient, and the on-call engineer handling the issue can get back to work, sleep, or whatever else they were doing when the situation arose.
-Being a startup lacking the resources to man a follow-the-sun operations team, our customer came to us requesting a simple, adjustable, and cost-effective solution that would relieve their engineers from this operational burden.
+Being a startup lacking the resources to man a follow-the-sun operations team, our client came to us requesting a simple, adjustable, and cost-effective solution that would relieve their engineers from this operational burden.

 This post looks at such a solution, a multi-regional first-line of support.